Renato Sobral: Bellator Fighting Championships

+Submission grappling career

-Metamoris III
+Metamoris

-Dean Lister and Renato Sobral fought to a draw at Metamoris 3 a submission only jiu-jitsu match.
+Dean Lister and Renato Sobral fought to a draw at Metamoris 3 in a submission grappling match.

-Metamoris VI

-Chael Sonnen and Renato Sobral fought to a draw in a trilogy fight at Metamoris 6 a submission only jiu-jitsu match.
+Chael Sonnen and Renato Sobral fought to a draw in a trilogy fight at Metamoris 6 in a submission grappling match.

 Personal life

 Sobral and his wife Natasha have two daughters, who were born in May 2009.
 He has both their names tattooed on him.

 His nickname comes from a brand of bubblegum that he used to chew (Bubbaloo).

 In October 2008 he opened his own gym, Gracie Barra Cerritos, in Cerritos, California.

-In 2010, his gym changed to Babalu's Iron Gym, in Cerritos, California.
+In 2010, his gym changed to Babalu's Iron Gym.

-Sobral was awarded his Brazilian jiu-jitsu 3rd Degree Black Belt in August 2017 from Roberto “Gordo” Correa – 6th degree black belt by FJJ in Rio de Janeiro.
+Sobral was awarded his Brazilian jiu-jitsu third degree black belt in August 2017 from Roberto "Gordo" Correa.

 Appeared in the video Still I Rise by the American heavy metal band Shadows Fall.

 In May 2019 Sobral revealed that he was suffering from symptoms consistent with early onset of CTE.